grscheller/scheller-linux-archive/notes/wisdom.md

 * An object oriented programmer is someone who cannot define the word "function" without using the word "method" to do so.
 * Worry is the enemy of learning.
   * ThePrimeagen
+* If you stare long enough into the abyss, the abyss stares back.
+  * (Friedrich Nietzsche)
+* Just because you know how to get drunk does not mean you know how to drink.
+* Whiskey is for sipping, cowboys swallowed their whiskey in one gulp because they only had lousy whiskey.
+* A boilermaker is a way to destroy both a good beer and a good whiskey simultaneously.